-The Sun Exchange raises $3M for crypto driven solar power in Africa – TechCrunch
+Sun Exchange raises $3M for crypto-driven solar power in Africa – TechCrunch

-South Africa based renewable energy startup Sun Exchange has raised $3 million to close its Series A funding round totaling $4 million.
+South Africa-based renewable energy startup Sun Exchange has raised $3 million to close its Series A funding round totaling $4 million.

-The company operates a peer-to-peer, crypto enabled business that allows individuals anywhere in the world to invest in solar infrastructure in Africa.
+The company operates a peer-to-peer, crypto-enabled business that allows individuals anywhere in the world to invest in solar infrastructure in Africa.

 How’s that all work?

-“You as an individual are selling electricity to a school in South Africa, via a solar panel you bought through the Sun Exchange,” explained Abe Cambridge — the startup’s founder and CEO.
+“You as an individual are selling electricity to a school in South Africa, via a solar panel you bought through the Sun Exchange,” explained Abe Cambridge, the startup’s founder and CEO.

 “Our platform meters the electricity production of your solar panel.
 Arranges for the purchasing of that electricity with your chosen energy consumer, collects that money and then returns it to your Sun Exchange wallet.”

-It costs roughly $5 a panel to get in and transactions occur in South African Rand or Bitcoin.
+It costs roughly $5 a solar cell to get in and transactions occur in South African Rand or Bitcoin.

 “The reason why we chose Bitcoin is we needed one universal payment system that enables micro transactions down to a millionth of a U.S. cent,” Cambridge told TechCrunch on a call.

-He co-founded the Cape Town headquartered startup in 2015 to advance renewable energy infrastructure in Africa.
+He co-founded the Cape Town-headquartered startup in 2015 to advance renewable energy infrastructure in Africa.
 “I realized the opportunity for solar was enormous, not just for South Africa, but for the whole of the African continent,” said Cambridge.

 “What was required was a new mechanism to get Africa solar powered.”